SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 ## How we teach this

-The new "minify" tasks and the deprecation of the old "uglify" and "createDebugFiles" tasks should be documented in the ["Standard Tasks"](https://sap.github.io/ui5-tooling/pages/Builder/#standard-tasks) chapter of the Builder documentation.
+The new "minify" tasks and the removal of the old "uglify" and "createDebugFiles" tasks should be documented in the ["Standard Tasks"](https://sap.github.io/ui5-tooling/pages/Builder/#standard-tasks) chapter of the Builder documentation.

 Source map support should be documented in a separate chapter in the [Builder](https://sap.github.io/ui5-tooling/pages/Builder/) documentation.
 Especially with regards to further integration scenarios like projects that have already done a transpilation process (e.g. from TypeScript to JavaScript) and would like to provide us with source maps generated in the process.